protocol/research-website/content/posts/202108-consensuslab/index.md

 Beyond cutting edge research, our goal at ConsensusLab is to deliver practical impact to the Filecoin network and the larger Web3 ecosystem.
 We seek to transform the outcomes of our research into tangible impact on real-world systems.
 Our natural focal point is the Filecoin network, which will be the first beneficiary of our novel scalable consensus architecture.

 The Filecoin-IPFS-IPLD-libp2p-drand ecosystem, which includes modular building blocks for Web3, is the perfect home for ConsensusLab and will enable us to deliver the greatest impact.
 We couldn’t be more excited to embark on this journey!
-If you are too, [get in touch with us](mailto:research@protocol.ai), have a look at our open roles ([Research Engineer](https://jobs.lever.co/protocol/8bca084a-5704-4954-b84d-837987ea129b), [Research Scientist](https://jobs.lever.co/protocol/6bff8e4a-7853-4460-8d91-e50c43d99972)), and stay tuned for more information on the upcoming **ConsensusDay 21** workshop.
+If you are too, [get in touch with us](mailto:research@protocol.ai), have a look at our [open roles](https://jobs.lever.co/protocol?team=Research%20Development), and stay tuned for more information on the upcoming **ConsensusDay 21** workshop.